-#BOSSIPSounds: Gunna Releases 'A Gift & A Curse' -- Young Thug Posts Mysterious Count Down Shortly After
+#BOSSIPSounds: Gunna Releases 'a Gift & a Curse' -- Young Thug Posts Mysterious Count Down Shortly After

-Last night Gunna released A Gift & A Curse, his first album since being released on his Alford Plea.
-His single “Bread and Butter” was clearly testing the waters to gauge how fans would react to his return.
-Fans immediately were excited for new music from Gunna but after listening questioned where the luxurious Drip Season style tracks were.
-A Gift & A Curse more than delivered classic Gunna tunes that the fans wanted and cleared him from the snitching allegations.
+Last night, Gunna released A Gift & A Curse, his first album since being released on his Alford Plea.
+His single “bread & butter” was clearly testing the waters to gauge how fans would react to his return.
+Fans immediately were excited for new music from Gunna, but after listening questioned where the luxurious Drip Season-style tracks were. a Gift & a curse delivered classic Gunna tunes that the fans wanted and cleared him from the snitching allegations.

-Interestingly enough almost all of Young Thugs’ friends and associates posted the QR code instead of Gunna’s album.
-Metro Boomin’, Drake, Lil Durk, and more reposted the countdown.
-Furthermore, the captions on the posts say “BUSINESS IS BUSINESS”.
+Interestingly enough, almost all of Young Thugs’ friends and associates posted the QR code instead of Gunna’s album.
+Metro Boomin’, Drake, Lil Durk and more reposted the countdown.
+Furthermore, the caption on the Thugger and Metro Boomin’s posts say “Business is Business.”
 Which left fans wondering what that could mean for him and Gunna in the future.

 -